Indochina Link Vietnam

 Foreign Ownership Limits

-Vietnam maintains sector-specific foreign ownership restrictions:
+Vietnam maintains strict, sector-specific foreign ownership restrictions:

 SectorMaximum Foreign OwnershipBasis